 Author Richard Koch showed that 80% of sales come from 20% of clients, or put another way, 80% of business results come from 20% of efforts.
 Focus on your "right" 20% to increase your potential for success.
-Your unique strengths combined with the top 20% of your skills are likely to lead to faster and better results, so I highly recommend you focus there first.
+Your unique strengths combined with the top 20% of your skills are likely to lead to faster and better results, so focus there first.